frarmot/pdsnd_github/README.md

 Explore Bikeshare data.

 ### Description
-This project explores Bikeshare data using python.
+This project interacts with the user and it explores Bikeshare data using python.
 It answers some statistical questions.

 ### Files used
 This project uses the following data files:-